How to Write an AI Policy for a Professional Services Firm (2026)

 This is what regulators are responding to.

-The biggest risk isn't the AI tools you've approved.
+The shadow AI problem: The biggest risk isn't the AI tools you've approved.
 It's the ones you haven't — the ones your staff downloaded last Tuesday because they heard about them at a conference.
 A written policy with a clear approved/prohibited list closes that gap.
 Without it, you have no grounds to say anything to a staff member who's been pasting client financials into a free consumer AI tool for six months.

 What Goes Into a Professional Services AI Policy